Map

 Association

-The Bates-Hendricks Neighborhood Association (BHNA) meets on the first Monday of the month (or the second Monday if the first is a holiday) at 6:30pm at The Lincoln Center (516 Lincoln Street).
+The Bates-Hendricks Neighborhood Association (BHNA) meets on the first Monday of even months at 6:30pm at The Lincoln Center (516 Lincoln Street).
 Everyone is welcome to attend, even if you aren't a member, but only dues-paying members can vote.
 Voluntary annual association dues are $10 per household and $25 for businesses.
 Membership dues are essential to a functioning neighborhood association, and cover our costs each year for green space maintenance, insurance, permitting, supplies for events, and more.
 Dues can be paid by cash or card at monthly meetings or online at any time.

 Pay Dues / Donate ›